Hartford

 Hartford’s subdivision regulations and zoning code include EV-ready provisions.
 Section 7.2.2.D of the city’s zoning code mandates the number of EV-charging stations required per development type.

-The city does not staff any full time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 Verification of energy code compliance may occur through plan reviews.
 Hartford normally provides upfront support to owners and developers through walk-in consultations at the Licenses and Inspections Division, but during the pandemic it has offered much of its services and assistance remotely.

 Incentives